Favorite athlete: Odell Beckham Jr.

-One goal before turning 30: To be on Good Morning America
+One goal before turning 30: To have a nice career in Athletic Training

-One thing people don’t know about me: I can tumble
+One thing people don’t know about me: I did gymnastics when I was about 3-4 years old

 By Mary Jane Souder